 Combining Fat Grafting & Facelift

 Aging in the face is not simply the result of gravity’s pull on your skin and tissues.
 It is also about volume loss.
-If you were teased for having a full, “baby” face when you were a teenager, you get the last laugh once you hit your late 30’s and 40’s.
-Losing fat, particularly in the cheeks and mid-face, is one of the contributing factors to “jowling”.
-And this loose, saggy skin around the mouth is incredibly aging.
+If you were teased for having a full, “baby” face when you were a teenager, you get the last laugh once you hit your late 30s and 40s.
+Losing fat, particularly in the cheeks and mid-face, is one of the contributing factors to facial aging.
+The loose, saggy skin around the mouth is incredibly aging.
 While a facelift will “lift”, it will not restore lost volume.
 This is why Dr. Doherty will often combine your facelift procedure with fat grafting.

 Fat grafting is really a two-in-one procedure.
-Dr. Doherty will first use liposuction to harvest your own fat from an area where you have too much.
-He does not need a lot so even thin patients are good candidates for fat grafting to the face.
+Dr. Doherty will first use liposuction to harvest your own fat from an area on your body.
+He does not need a lot of fat to make a difference, so even thin patients are good candidates for fat grafting to the face.
 Then, after cleaning and preparing the fat, he injects the harvested fat into any area of the face that needs additional volume such as the:

 • Nasolabial folds